privacyidea/privacyidea/doc/policies/authorization.rst

 .. note:: Since *authorized* is checked as a *postpolicy* the OTP value used during an authentication attempt
     will be invalidated even if the *authorized* policy denies the access.

+.. note:: The actual "success" of the authentication can be changed to "failed" by this postpolicy.
+    I.e. pre-event handlers
+    (:ref:`eventhandler_pre_and_post`) would still see the request as successful before it would be changed by this policy and match the event handler condition ``result value == True``.

 .. _tokentype_policy: